-We uncover people’s talents and passions.
-Then we use them to create natural networks of community support.
+We strengthen people by uncovering their talents and passions.
+Then we use these to create natural networks of community support.
 Networks that strengthen, bring opportunity and help them take charge of their lives.

 Help and Connect